openvinotoolkit/docker_ci/configure_gpu_ubuntu20.md

 $ useradd -u 1000 -G users,video,render,docker host_openvino
 ```

-Now you can use OpenVINO container with GPU access under the non-root user.
+Now you can use the OpenVINO container with GPU access under the non-root user.

 ```bash
 $ docker run -it --rm --device /dev/dri  <image_name>